chelsieng/CleverICE/README.md

 We're proud to have been able to create a prototype in 24 hours!
 The back-end works well and endpoints work correctly as expected.

 ## :books: What we learned
-We learn how to connect remotely to the SQL database Learn how to leverage NLP with Open AI.
+* We learn how to connect remotely to the CockroachDB SQL database
+* Learn how to leverage NLP with Open AI.
+* OpenAI is awesome!

 ## :clapper: Demo